Edgenius/PlatoDocSite/content/form-builder/online-pdf-form-builder/p250-preview.md

 +++
-title = "Form Preview"
+title = "PDF FORM PREVIEW"
 weight = 50
-description = "Preview the progress of your web form at any time.
-PlatoForms makes building web forms easy."
+description = "Preview the progress of your PDF form at any time.
+PlatoForms makes building PDF forms easy."
 +++

-# PDF FORM PREVIEW

 You can preview your PDF form at any time by clicking *Preview Form* in the *Tools* menu.